-The increasing concerns of environmental pollution and shortage of petroleum resources have fueled substantial research towards valorization of bio-based polymers.
+The increasing concerns of environmental pollution and shortage of petroleum resources have fuelled substantial research towards valorization of bio-based polymers.
 Lignin is the second most abundant renewable biopolymer on Earth and the largest natural source of aromatic monomers.
 Its industrial use has attracted considerable attention because of its advantages of high carbon content, low cost and bio-renewability.
 Lignin has been a viable alternative to petroleum for energy, chemicals and materials.

 Wood pulping and other biorefinery industries extract more than 50 million tonnes of lignin annually, but only ~2% is recovered for utilization in applications.
 However, it's use as a ‘green’ feedstock for fuels, chemicals, and materials is growing through the commercialization of extraction technologies coupled with transitioning towards biorefinery processes.